Nurse Educator Schools in North Dakota

 Nurse Educator Licensing and Certification in North Dakota

-Nursing educators in North Dakota are required to continue to maintain all standards which means they can keep their nursing license for the duration even if no practice nursing is intended.
+Nursing educators in North Dakota must continue to maintain all standards, which means they can keep their nursing license for the duration even if they do not intend to practice nursing.

 As with licensing, certification also has a minimum eligibility criteria list to remain certified.